 SRTS programs have been growing in popularity all over the country in recent years due to increased obesity trends.
 A model program integrates health, fitness, traffic relief, environmental awareness, and safety under one program.
 SRTS provides an opportunity to work closely with schools, the community, and local government to create a healthy lifestyle for children and a safer, cleaner environment for everyone.

-As of January 2014, TDOT received 231 applications requesting over $44 million.
-The applications represented a diverse mix of educational activities, major projects such as sidewalk segments and shared-use paths and minor improvements such as sign packages, crosswalks, and pedestrian signals.
-To date, Tennessee's SRTS Program has awarded 88 projects totaling over $16 million.
+As of January 2014, TDOT received 280 applications requesting over $50 million.
+The applications represented a diverse mix of educational activities including major projects such as sidewalk segments and shared-use paths and minor improvements such as sign packages, crosswalks, and pedestrian signals.
+To date, Tennessee's SRTS Program has awarded 88 projects totaling over $12.3 million.
+View a complete listing of the 2007, 2008, 2009, 2010, 2012 and 2013 award recipients.

 Now is the time to get involved and walk/bike our children to better health - for everyone.